 Opened in late 2016, Greydon House is the result of herculean efforts of three East Coast developers, whose vision was to create an elegant retreat that reflected the island’s origin as a seafaring community.
 As Nantucket becomes increasingly recognized as a chic summer haven for the elite, the trio – Alexander and Jeremy Leventhal and Elliot Gould – longed to recapture the soul of the petite, but powerful whaling hub.

-The answer came with the purchase of the Wylie Collins mansion at 17 Broad Street, which was built in 1850 for a ship captain and was most recently the home of his descendant, the late Dr. Collins.
+The answer came with the purchase of a mansion at 17 Broad Street, which was built in 1850 for a ship captain and was most recently the home of his descendants.
 The Nantucket-based architectural firm, Emeritus, conceived of a design that would move the mansion from its foundation just a few feet to the right.
 In the home’s original site, a new addition would be built in the Second Empire style of the other manses lining Broad.
 With a façade that soundly upheld the integrity of the island’s character, the notoriously strict Nantucket Zoning Board approved the hotel’s plans, and thus a once imaginative vision became reality.

 Related: Stylish Summer Escapes